VanjaRadovanovic/Sudoku/README.md

-# This is my version of Sudoku made with vanilla js, html and css
+# This is my version of Sudoku made with vanilla js